-The net proceeds raised pursuant to the private placements, together with existing cash on hand of the Company, are expected to fund completion of Phases I and II of the recommended program on the Hawkins Gold Project, cash payments required under the Hawkins Gold Project and the monthly working capital requirements of the Company for at least 12 months following July 31, 2021.
-The Company has anticipated all material costs and risks associated with its proposed exploration and development plans and working capital requirements, and such costs and activities will be consistent with the Company's current expectations; the Company will be able to obtain funding as required; the absence of Indigenous claims or title disputes.
-Unforeseen costs to the Company will arise; ongoing uncertainties relating to the COVID-19 virus; any particular operating cost increase from the date of the estimation; capital markets being unfavourable for funding resulting in the Company not being able to obtain financing on acceptable terms when required or at all; Indigenous claims or title disputes; revisions to the Company's proposed activities as plans continue to be refined.
-The Company's strategy of continuing to explore the Hawkins Gold Project and seek out other prospective mineral properties to acquire until such time as the capital markets stabilize will enable it to meet any near-term challengespresented by fluctuations in the capital markets while maintaining the momentum on key initiatives.
-The Company has anticipated all material costs and risks associated with its proposed plans, and such costs and activities will be consistent with the Company's current expectations; the Company will be able to obtain funding and permitting as required; the absence of Indigenous claims or title disputes; the results of Phase I of the recommended program will warrant the completion of Phase II of the recommended program.
-Unforeseen costs to the Company or delays will arise; ongoing uncertainties relating to the COVID-19 virus; any particular operating cost increase or decrease from the date of the estimation; the Company not being able to obtain financing on acceptable terms when required or at all; unavailability of key personnel or necessary permits; Indigenous claims or title disputes; revisions to the Company's proposed activities as plans continue to be refined.
-As of July 31, 2021, the Company does not believe that there are any significant environmental obligations requiring material capital outlays in the immediate future.
+The working capital of the Company is expected to be sufficient to fund the Company's administrative expenses for the 12 months ended July 31, 2023.

+The Company has anticipated all material costs and risks associated with its proposed corporate operations, exploration and development plans and working capital requirements, and such costs and activities will be consistent with the Company's current expectations; Company will be able to obtain funding as required; the absence of Indigenous claims or title disputes.

+Unforeseen costs to the Company will arise; ongoing uncertainties relating to the COVID-19 virus; any particular operating cost increase from the date of the estimation; capital markets being unfavourable for funding resulting in the Company not being able to obtain financing on acceptable terms when required or at all; Indigenous claims or title disputes; revisions to the Company's proposed activities plans as continue to be refined.

+The Company's strategy of explore continuing to Hawkins Gold Project and seek out other prospective mineral properties to acquire until such time as the capital markets stabilize will enable it to meet any near-term challenges presented by fluctuations in the capital markets while maintaining the momentum on key initiatives.

+The Company has anticipated all material costs and risks associated with its proposed plans, and such costs and activities will be consistent with the Company's current expectations: Company will be able to obtain funding permitting and required; the absence of Indigenous claims or title disputes; the results of Phase I of the recommended program will warrant the completion of Phase II of the recommended program.

+Unforeseen costs to the Company or delays will arise; ongoing uncertainties relating to COVID-19 virus; any particular operating cost increase or decrease from the date of the estimation; the Company not being able to obtain financing on acceptable terms when required or at unavailability of key personnel or necessary permits; Indigenous claims or title disputes; revisions the Company's proposed activities as plans continue to be refined.

+As of July 31, 2022, the Company does not believe that there are any significant environmental obligations requiring material capital outlays in the immediate future.

 The Company has anticipated all material environmental obligations and related risks and costs and risks associated with its property interests, and such obligations, risks and costs will be consistent with the Company's current expectations.

 Unforeseen obligations or costs to the Company will arise or increase following the date of the original estimation; revisions to the Company's proposed activities as plans continue to be refined.

 Current financial markets are likely to be volatile in Canada and the price of gold and other minerals may fluctuate.

 The stock and commodity markets will remain volatile for the foreseeable future as a result of the COVID-19 pandemic, and other political, financial and other market considerations.

-Unforeseen impacts of the COVID-19 pandemic or other political, financial and/or other marketconsiderations.
+Unforeseen impacts of the COVID-19 pandemic or other political, financial and/or other market considerations.

+Management believes that it will be able to raise sufficient capital to meet the cash and expenditures commitments under the Hawkins Option Agreement and keep the Hawkins Gold Project in good standing.
+The Company has anticipated all material costs and risks associated with its proposed exploration and development plans, and such costs and activities will be consistent with the Company's current expectations; the Company will be able to obtain funding and permitting as required; the absence of Indigenous claims or title disputes; the results of Phase I of the recommended program will warrant the completion of Phase II of the recommended program.